grannycart/by-sound-alone_source/draft2_possible-openings_pseudocode.md

 * {Not sure where it goes from here, they get stranded on the surface?
 Towed in by the authority ship?}

-* {Connect what happens here to critical moments later in the story --- something wrong with the fuel tanks because of the emergency blow? the fuel gauge got fucked, and they end up with not nearly as much fuel as they thought or something?}